Fiware/showcase.gsma.dataModels/specs/KeyPerformanceIndicator/doc/spec.md

 The present data model defines a type of NGSI entity which captures the value and associated details of a key performance indicator.
-The data model is flexible enough to accomodate different usage scenarios: An entity per KPI calculation or a unique entity per KPI which value evolves along time.
+The data model is flexible enough to accommodate different usage scenarios: An entity per KPI calculation or a unique entity per KPI which value evolves along time.
 Please note that in the latter case a historical module, such as the STH, would have to take care of the KPI evolution.